sanskarGupta551/mlops-fundamentals-gcp-fashion-mnist/fashion-mnist-gcp/docs/Fashion MNIST GCP [Phase 2] - (1-3) Infrastructure and Storage Setup.md

-# Fashion MNIST GCP [Phase 2]: Data Engineering & Preparation (Part 1)
+# Fashion MNIST GCP [Phase 2]: (1/3) Infrastructure and Storage Setup

-## Phase 2: Data Engineering & Preparation

 ### Overview
-Phase 2 focuses on implementing robust data engineering practices and preparing the Fashion MNIST dataset for machine learning workflows.
-Part 1 covers infrastructure setup, dataset ingestion, and initial organization.
+This document outlines the foundational infrastructure implementation for the Fashion MNIST project on Google Cloud Platform.
+It establishes the secure, scalable compute and storage architecture necessary for machine learning workflows.
+The implementation includes a production-grade Vertex AI Workbench environment, properly secured service accounts with appropriate IAM permissions, and a strategically designed Cloud Storage architecture that separates development, datasets, and model artifacts for optimal organization and access control.

 ### Completed Tasks